stacyy713/BShop/src/readme.md

 ## How to Use

-There are two sceneries of using the website:
+There are two sceneries of using our website:

 - As administrator ;
 - As user.